Guide on Business Registration In Ghana (RGD Name Search)

 Name Search with the RGD

-So, if another company has already registered your intending name, you will have to seek for another business name.
-Meanwhile, there is no room for business names which include offensive words or quote or violates any trademark.
+So, if another company has already registered your intended name, you will have to seek another business name.
+Meanwhile, there is no room for business names that include offensive words or quote or violates any trademark.

-It is therefore essential to ensure that the business name bears some semblance with the nature of the business.
+It is therefore essential to ensure that the business name bears some semblance to the nature of the business.

 Registration of the Taxpayer Identification Number (TIN)

 The next step is to get a Taxpayer Identification Number.
-This is important for all the individuals associated with the business such as the company directors, secretary, as well as the shareholders.
+This is important for all the individuals associated with the business such as the company directors, secretaries, as well as shareholders.

 Even the company itself as an entity must have a Taxpayer Identification Number.
 Registration of your TIN is an essential requirement if you want to seek a business registration.